Giving a horse a home

 Rehoming a horse

-If you and your family have decided you’d like to give a home to a horse or pony from Blue Cross, please have a look on our rehoming pages to see horses currently available for loan or potentially to own.
+If you and your family have decided you’d like to give a home to a horse or pony from Blue Cross, please have a look on our rehoming pages to see the horses currently available for loan or potentially to own.

 We can now transfer the ownership of Blue Cross horses and ponies after a successful loan period.
 This enables us to take in even more homeless horses that need our help.